mahalia-bone/mahalia-utils/docs/mahalia-build.md

 cd ~/pdk/projects/mahalia
 git init
 ```
-- Set the MEDIAGEN_PATH to the location of PDK's mediagen script on your system.
-If you have installed pdk-mediagen from the 64 Studio apt repository mentioned above, this path will be _/usr/share/pdk-mediagen/mediagen_
+- Optionally, set the MEDIAGEN_PATH to the location of PDK's mediagen script on your system, if using a modified version or a non-standard path.
+If you have installed pdk-mediagen from the 64 Studio apt repository mentioned above, this path will be _/usr/share/pdk-mediagen/mediagen_ and will be included by default, so you can skip this step.

 ```
 export MEDIAGEN_PATH=/usr/share/pdk-mediagen/mediagen